What percentage do most personal injury lawyers take?

 Complexity of the Case

 The complexity of a personal injury case can affect the percentage taken by the lawyer.
-Complex cases may require more time, resources, and expertise to navigate.
+Complex cases may require more time, resources, and experience to navigate.
 The lawyer needs to thoroughly investigate the circumstances, gather evidence, consult with experts, and prepare a compelling legal strategy.
-Consequently, the lawyer's fee may be higher for complex cases.
+Consequently, the lawyer’s fee may be higher for complex cases.

 Potential Financial Recovery